12V/5V Power Supply Hookup Guide

 Label the Output

-Using a Sharpie, clearly label the barrel jack connector's voltage relative to the output.
+If you modified the cable with barrel jack connectors, we recommend that you clearly label the barrel jack connector's voltage relative to the output using a Sharpie.
 Feel free to add an additional barrel jack when not in use.

 Power Your Circuit!